Skip to Main Content

 Civil jury, civil non-jury, administrative appeals and family matters generally are heard in a JD courthouse.

 GA courts handle misdemeanors, felonies, and motor vehicle violations that require a court appearance.
-The most serious criminal offenses (i.e. capital felony, murder) are transferred from a GA to the JD level, commonly called “Part A.”
+The most serious criminal offenses (i.e. capital felony, murder) are transferred from a GA to the JD level, commonly called “Part A.” Statistics for both the JD and GA courts are here.

 6. What about housing and small claims matters?

-Cases involving housing are heard in special housing sessions in the Bridgeport, Hartford, New Britain, New Haven, Stamford-Norwalk and Waterbury judicial districts.
-Among the types of housing matters heard at the judicial district housing session locations are: summary process (eviction; civil jury and non-jury; and criminal jury and non-jury.)
+Cases involving housing matters (evictions, civil, and criminal jury and non-jury) are heard in special housing sessions in the Bridgeport, Hartford, New Britain, New Haven, Stamford-Norwalk and Waterbury judicial districts.
+In all other judicial districts, housing cases are part of the regular civil docket.

 8. What are special sessions of the Superior Court?